 19. Why do I have to pay for my child’s All Star uniform?

 Playing All Stars is a privilege, not a right.
 The vast majority of kids that play at EBYA will not play All Stars.
 We do not believe that it is fair for the families who are not participating in All Stars to help fund the cost of the All-Star uniforms.
 The League does pick up the fee to enter the different teams.
 And if the teams advance to State and above, the League picks some of the cost associated with travel and lodging.

 20. I have a travel ball/AAU team and I would like to use the fields at East Bay since they are county property.

 Although our fields are on County property, we lease the fields from the County.
 We also have invested a considerable amount of money in the fields and batting cages.
 The County has given us full-access rights to the fields which allows us to determine who can use the fields.
 Unorganized get-togethers are usually not a problem, provided there are no teams practicing.
 However, organized teams must follow a process for approval.
 First, they must be insured properly and provide documentation to the Hillsborough County Athletic Department.
 They will need to have the coach’s certification and background checks done as well.
-Then they need to obtain permission to use the fields from EBLL.
+Then they need to obtain EBYA Board of Director's approval to use the fields.